 Why is cold weather hard on people with asthma?

-- Wild weather: Winter often brings rain, wind and fluctuations in air pressure, even for those in mild climates.
+- Wild weather: Winter often brings cold and dry air, snow, rain, wind and fluctuations in air pressure, even for those in mild climates.
 Rainy and windy weather can stir up mold spores and barometric pressure changes can trigger sinusitis.
 These can also cause asthma flare-ups.

 - Illnesses: Colds, flu and viruses are common in winter and can lead to more inflammation of your airways.
 Such illnesses thicken the mucus in bronchial tubes and make it harder to breathe.
 This can worsen symptoms or cause asthma flare-ups.